 I'm in a reflective mood.
-It's hard to believe we've been RVing and boondocking for fifteen years!
+It's hard to believe we've been RVing and boondocking for more than twenty years!
 I know, eh?
 I thought it might be fun to list some of the changes we've seen over that time - those that relate specifically to boondocking.

 Here’s my list.
 Some are positive changes, others not.
 Feel free to add any you think I've missed by commenting below.

 Years ago, not many people we met, including experienced RVers, recognized the word, boondocking.
 Even when they were, in fact, doing it!
 Various interpretations of the word exist and can rouse a lively argument around any campfire.

 The definition has evolved with common usage.
 Originally, boondocking only referred to RVs parking/camping in free, remote, wilderness locations, far from civilization, without neighbours, facilities, or resources except for those you brought along yourself.